 - 2. In max-sessions, lower the value until you no longer see the error in the ESA Correlation log file.
 The default value is 10000. - 3.
 Restart the ESA Correlation service.
 Go to service, and then select Restart.
-(Admin) > Services, select the ESA Correlation

 IMPORTANT: If an application rule linked to a data source filter is modified on a Decoder, the filter must be removed, added again, and redeployed.
 The changes take effect on ESA after the deployment is redeployed.